gregdbanks/Node_Authentication/README.md

 # Node_MVP :smiley:
 Guide for making authentication API utilizing json web tokens

+[Click here ](https://nodejs.dev/learn/how-to-install-nodejs) if you dont have node installed

 # What is JWT and why is it useful?

 JWT is useful for Authorization and Information exchange.
 Can be sent via URL/ Post request/HTTP Header which makes it fast for transmission and usable.
 It contains the details of user (not session id in cookies like traditional request) so , :drum: :drum: :drum: , NO need to query database to get user details.